f5devcentral/f5-agility-labs-sslviz/docs/class1/module1/lab06.rst

 - Click :red:`Add Service`, and select Generic ICAP Service from the catalog and click :red:`Add`, or simply double-click the service to go to its configuration page.

 - The only fields that need to be edited are the ones explicitly mentioned in these bullets.
+The other fields may be left with their default value.

 - Name - CLAM_AV